 Aggregate investment in the economy will then rise, which will tend to lower skilled wages and raise unskilled wages.
 These general equilibrium changes would reduce the benefits of investment and therefore fiscal policy is adjusted further to neutralize the wage changes.
-This results in a new competitive equilibrium sequence with a higher skill ratio at every date, and a zero first-order effect on interim utilities.
-However, the government has a firstorder improvement in its surplus, owing to the rise in the skill ratio and the extraction of resources from households by setting $\mu_t > 0$.
+This results in a new competitive equilibrium sequence with a higher skill ratio at every date, and a zero first order effect on interim utilities.
+However, the government has a first order improvement in its surplus, owing to the rise in the skill ratio and the extraction of resources from households by setting $\mu_t > 0$.
 The progressivity of the original fiscal policy implies that the government budget surplus also improves as a result of the decline in the proportion of unskilled households.

 In the last step of the argument the government constructs another variation in its tax-subsidy policy.
-It distributes the additional revenues so as to achieve a strict Pareto improvement, while preserving investment incentives.
-Note that by construction after-tax wages have remained unchanged in each occupation.
-So wage dispersion between occupations is unchanged, while a fraction of agents move up from the unskilled to the skilled occupation in every generation.
+It distributes the additional revenues so as to achieve a strict interim Pareto improvement, while preserving investment incentives.
+Note that by construction the dispersion in utility of consumption between occupations is unchanged, while a fraction of agents move up from the unskilled to the skilled occupation in every generation.